bukind/fix-mp3-tag/README.md

 ## About

-A lot of Cyrillic mp3's are broken by f%&amp;king windows encoding.
+A lot of Cyrillic mp3 tags are broken by f%&amp;king windows encoding.
 This binary will try to fix this.

 ## Dependency

-You need id3info and id3tag applications, usually they are part of id3lib package for most Linux distribution.
+It is written in Go, based on github.com/bogem/id3v2 library.
 To install you need a git client, and a go compiler to build.

 ## Installation